priyansh9879/jenkins-inside-docker/README.md

 b) For Starting Container:
 # docker start <container_name>

-c) for deleting container, first stop the container and then:
+c) For deleting container, first stop the container and then:
 # docker rm <container_name>